 Since we hiked a little further the day before we got to sleep in until 7:30AM!
 So nice.
 From camp it was a nice, relatively easy hike to where the bus was to meet us.
 We stopped by a local’s home and got to spread out on his “lawn” for a few hours of relaxing and lunch.
 We even had a quick game of soccer, something that was much more difficult than usual thanks to the elevation.
 Some of my fellow trekkers looked at us like we were nuts but it’s hard to turn down a fun kick around with a soccer ball.
 It was northern hemisphere versus the south.
 The south won but these are the sort of things that I’ll remember for a long time.

 After lunch we were back on a nice air-conditioned bus to take our weary bodies back to civilization in Ollantaytambo where we picked up some things from the hotel and headed to the train station for a ride up another valley to Aguas Calientes, the start of the trip up to Machu Picchu.
 The group met up at a local restaurant where I enjoyed a nice, cold beer and a pizza as a treat for supper.
 It was then back to the hotel as it was going to be yet another early morning.
-I kept track of the trek with my GPS, you can view a map of the Lares Trek route.
+I kept track of the trek with my GPS, you can view a map of the Lares Trek route at the link at the end of this post.

 Sunday June 7 #sunday-june-7